-Not permitted. (§293.270.)
-Vacancy in Office.
+Not permitted. (§ 293.270.)

 If a vacancy occurs due to death, resignation or otherwise, the Governor may appoint some qualified person to fill the vacancy, who shall hold office until the next general election and until his successor shall be elected and seated (§ 304.030).